Autarky-Power/oraklE_R/README.md

 The *full_forecast* function automatically performs all the steps described above and generates a complete forecast for a specified country.
 The *future* option determines whether future forecasts should be made, and if so, up to which *end_year*.
+NOTE: If you want to use this function instead of the individual forecasting functions, it is strongly recommended to set the data_directory to something other than a tempdir.
+Otherwise user prompts will be needed and the advantage of only specifying a country and a timeframe and getting a forecast without additional steps after 15-20 minutes won't be there.

 ```r
 forecast_data <- full_forecast(start_year=2017, end_year=2021, country="France", test_set_steps=2,